What is giant hogweed?

 Giant hogweed can now be found throughout much of the UK, especially waste ground, roadside verges and river banks, where its seeds are transported by water.
 It grows in dense clumps and can out-compete native plants.

-It's listed on Schedule 9 of the Wildlife and Countryside Act in England and Wales.
-This means that, while it's not an offence to grow it in your garden, it is an offence to plant it in the wild or let it escape from your garden into the wild.
+It's listed on Schedule 9 of the Wildlife and Countryside Act in England and Wales, and the Government's list of Invasive Non-Native Plant Species of special concern.
+While it's not an offence to have giant hogweed already growing in your garden, it is an offence to plant or otherwise cause to grow it in the wild.
+It is also banned from sale in the UK.
+You should stop giant hogweed spreading from your garden and avoid accepting gifts of these species.

 What does giant hogweed look like?